Protecting Kenya’s Remaining Wild Mountain Bongos

-Mara Elephant Project USA, Inc. has the privilege of supporting the Bongo Surveillance Project as their fiscal sponsor in the USA.
+Mara Elephant Project USA, Inc. has the privilege of supporting the Mountain Bongo Project as their fiscal sponsor in the USA.

 Mara Elephant Project USA is a tax exempt 501(c)(3) nonprofit organization (EIN45-3996413).
 Donations are tax deductible as permitted by law.